voxel51/fiftyone/docs/tutorials/index.rst

 .. default-role:: code

 Welcome to FiftyOne tutorials!

-Each tutorial below is a curated demonstration of how FiftyOne can help refine your datasets and turn your good models into great models.
+Each tutorial below is a curated demonstration of how FiftyOne can help refine your datasets and turn your good models into *great models*.

 .. rubric:: :doc:`Exploring image uniqueness with FiftyOne <uniqueness>`